jojuka/Capstone/README.md

 ## Challenges
 * Narrowing the scope of discussion based on the timeframe for completion and availability of data
 * Initially, research was focused solely on F1 students or those pursuing academic studies in a U.S. higher educational institution.
 However, across multiple parameters, data was grouped according to students – that is both F1, M1 or vocational students and J1 or exchange visitors/study abroad students, and their dependents.
-Thus, I could not isolate for F1 students alone.
+Thus, I could not isolate for F1 students alone.<br/>
 _[Return to Contents](#contents)_